-In 2018, the Group contracted CISI to manage all of its sales and marketing activities.
-CISI is a whollyowned subsidiary of CPI.
-Prepayments to CISI for initial marketing services recognized under "Other current assets" account as of June 30, 2023 and December 31, 2022 amounted to ₱123.3 million and ₱123.31 million, respectively.
+The Group contracted CISI to manage all of its sales and marketing activities.
+CISI is a wholly-owned subsidiary of CPI.

+Prepayments to CISI for initial marketing services recognized under "Other current assets" account as December 31, 2022 amounted to ₱123.31 million, respectively.